-Three Mon hs Ende ed
+Three Months Ended Six Months Ended

-A April 1, April 2, %
+J uly 1, J uly 2, % J July 1, J uly 2, %

-(in millions) 2006 2005 Change Change
+(in millions) 2006 2005 Ch ange Change 2006 2005 C hange Change

-Selling, general and administrative \$ 24.7 \$ 16.9 \$ 7.8 46.4%
+Selling, general and administrative \$ 26.2 \$ 19.3 \$ 6.9 35.6% \$ 50.9 \$ 36.2 \$ 14.7 40.6%

-Percent of revenue 21.6% 16.1%
+Percent of revenue 21.2% 18.1% 21.4%) 17.1%

-The increase in the dollar amount of selling, general and administrative expense for the recent three month period was principally attributable to: (1) an increase of approximately \$5.2 million of stock compensation expense resulting from our adoption of SFAS 123R and the issuance of restricted stock awards; (2) an increase of approximately \$1.9 million for other personnel-related expenses; and (3) an increase of approximately \$1.0 million for higher legal fees related to litigation.
+The increase in the dollar amount of selling, general and administrative expense for the recent three and six month periods was principally attributable to: (1) increases of \$2.9 million and \$8.1 million, respectively, due to stock compensation expense resulting from our adoption of SFAS 123R and the issuance of restricted stock awards; and (2) increases of \$2.1 million and \$3.9 million, respectively, for other personnel-related expenses.
+The increase for the recent six month period was also due to an increase of approximately \$1.1 million for higher legal fees related to litigation.
 We expect that selling, general and administrative expense will increase in absolute dollars in future periods as we continue to expand our sales channels, marketing applications efforts and administrative infrastructure.
-In addition, we expect selling, general and administrative expense to fluctuate as a percentage of revenues because of (1) potential significant variability in our future revenues; (2) increased support costs related to new product introduction; and (3) fluctuating legal costs related to litigation and intellectual property matters.
+In addition, we expect selling, general and administrative expense to fluctuate as a percentage of revenues because of (1) potential variability in our future revenues; (2) increased support costs related to new product introduction; and (3) fluctuating legal costs related to litigation and intellectual property matters.